3 months Premium FREE

 Summary

 Walmart is an undisputed global retail leader offering essential consumer goods with an exceptionally strong balance sheet and proven defensive resilience.
-While the underlying business quality remains pristine with over 50 years of dividend growth, the extreme valuation (P/E of 48) and sub-1% yield offer limited upside for new capital.
-Existing shareholders should maintain positions given the underlying business strength, but new investors should wait for a significantly better entry point.
+While the underlying business quality remains pristine, highlighted by an upcoming 5.3% dividend increase, the extreme valuation and sub-1% yield offer no margin of safety for new capital.
+Existing shareholders should maintain positions given the rock-solid fundamentals, but current pricing offers limited upside for new dividend investors.

 Sector Context